WinstonSmith13/sandwich_quizz/README.md

 ### Prerequisites

-Requirements for the project up and running on your local machine.
+The requirements for getting the project up and running on your local machine are the following:

+PHP 7.4 or higher
+MySQL 5.7 or higher

-- Loading database with file:
+## Loading database with file:

-    - "sandwich_quizz2.sql"
-    - Path: /sandwich_quizz/config/sql/sandwich_quizz2.sql
+To load the database with the "sandwich_quizz2.sql" file, use the following path: /sandwich_quizz/config/sql/sandwich_quizz2.sql

 ### Educational deliverables

+Here are the various educational deliverables available:

 - Website design :
   - Path: